SwedishPensionsAgency/Coldbir/README.md

 a['variable_name'] <- 1:10
 ```

-and to get the variable it just to use:
+and to get the variable it is just to use:

 ```r
 b <- a['variable_name']